What's new on Zend framework 2

-- bootstrap, which initialize modules with various configuration files
+- bootstrap, which initializes modules with various configuration files

 - route, which handle URL and code to follow.
-It act as a controller
+It acts as a controller

 - dispatch, the execution: the application follows the business logic and it gives the view with the template on output